Existing controls retained

 • Write only the points approved during commissioning.

-• Keep hard equipment limits and native BAS protections in force.
+• Keep hard equipment limits and native BMS protections in force.

 Operations